If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Advantages of Beekeeping Insurance

 Beekeeping has undergone a conventional improvement in recent years with the help of insurance companies.
-Indeed, it was clear that beekeepers, after several days of work, sometimes benefited little from the fruit of their efforts because they noticed the disappearance of their hive, either taken away by unidentified persons, or destroyed by accidents in the profession.
+Indeed, it was clear that beekeepers, after several days of work, sometimes benefited little from the fruit of their efforts because they noticed the disappearance of their hive, either taken away by unidentified persons or destroyed by accidents in the profession.
 It is also necessary to point out the great risk that the activity of beekeeping takes, having thousands of stinging bees flying about the place.
 It is important therefore, that beekeepers are subject to insurance requirements.
-This insurance will help to maintain the sector and make the beekeeping profession a godsend for all those who practice it.
-The insurance in question here is hive insurance.
-But what is a hive?
+This beekeeping insurance will help to maintain the sector and make the beekeeping profession a godsend for all those who practice it.

 1. Insurance as an Economic Power

 Insurance is a financial industry dedicated to the risk management of economic agents (individuals and companies).
 As such, it has two essential functions: to cover the risk itself and to recycle the savings generated within the economy.

 The basis of insurance is risk aversion.
 Economic agents are reluctant to take risks, which hinders innovation and slows down activity.
 Insurance companies offer to cover these risks (to be more precise, to cover the financial value of these risks) by pooling them.
 The principle is well known: an insured pays a regular premium, fixed contractually, and in case of damage to beehives and work equipment, will receive compensation under conditions and for an amount also specified in the contract.
 Insurers choose the certainty of a small loss from the uncertainty of a large loss.
 In this process, a decisive phenomenon appears the monetization, or financialization, of risk.